 This command allows the user to enable or mask the Signal Loss Fault.
 Parameter for this command is either MASKED or ENABLED.
 Setting this command to MASKED will prevent a signal loss fault from creating an alarm condition.
-Some installations may need to mask this fault when operating the NTP server as a Stratum 2 server.
 The factory default setting is ENABLED.

-Set: sigfltmask MASKED Tycho response: Signal Loss Fault Mask set to MASKED
+Set: sigfltmask MASKED

+Tycho response: Signal Loss Fault Mask set to MASKED